bandonga/bandonga.github.io/collections/_sip/0-nat.md

 ## SIP with NAT

 Usually NAT doesn't cause issues http connections, however can cause issues with IPSec VPNs (failed signature checks) and specific protocols:
-* Peer-to-Peer protocols, such as SIP .
+* Peer-to-Peer protocols, such as SIP.
 * Protocols that can carry imbeds IP address and ports, such as SIP in the headers and SDP body.

 [rfc3235](https://datatracker.ietf.org/doc/html/rfc3235) developed NAT-Friendly Application Design Guidelines, mostly violated by SIP: